 The CFO plays a central role in driving a successful business strategy.
 This year's CFO Conference is all about the transformational leader.

-"The CFO Conference was enjoyable and provided a wide range of topics" - 2017 Delegate
+"The CFO Conference was enjoyable and provided a wide range of topics.
+One of the best conferences I have attended..." - 2017 Delegate

-The day will begin with Alan Stewart, CFO of Tesco talk about the the role of business transformation and the future at work as seen through the lens of the CFO.
-The day continues with speakers from KPMG, Shell, the National Crime Agency and Blackline to name but a few, and ends with a keynote address exploring the transition from CFO to CEO by David Thomas, CEO at Barrett Developments.
+The day will begin with Alan Stewart, CFO of Tesco talk about the the role of finance transformation and the future at work as seen through the lens of the CFO.
+The day continues with speakers from KPMG, Easyjet, RBS and BlackRock to name but a few, and ends with a keynote address exploring the transition from CFO to CEO by David Thomas, CEO at Barrett Developments.
+David features in September's edition of economia here.

 So join us at this year's annual conference and: